The 2-category of species of dynamical patterns: Species of dynamical patterns and equiformity principle

 \section{Species of dynamical patterns and equiformity principle}

 We introduce in \textbf{Def. \ref{09081303}} the concept of dynamical pattern and its transformations, the building block of all the constructions of this paper.
 In Rmk. \ref{09090657} we make explicit the definition and show in Cor. \ref{09100952} that dynamical patterns form a category $\mf{dp}$.
-In Def. \ref{09081302}, Rmk. \ref{09081318} and Cor. \ref{09101202} we introduce, explain and organize in a category the concept of preordered dynamical pattern, employed to address the dual of a dynamical pattern via the construction in Cor. \ref{10111742} of a controvariant functor.
+In Def. \ref{09081302}, Rmk. \ref{09081318} and Cor. \ref{09101202} we introduce, explain and organize in a category the concept of preordered dynamical pattern, employed to address the dual of a dynamical pattern via the construction in Cor. \ref{10111742} of a contravariant functor.
 In Thm. \ref{12312222} we prove the existence of a functor from $\mf{dp}$ to the category $\mf{Chdv}$ of channels and devices introduced in Def. \ref{12312135} and Cor. \ref{31122146}. $\mf{Chdv}$ is essential in order to extract empirical information from $\mf{dp}$.
 We consider a species of dynamical patterns contextualized in a category $\mf{D}$ to be a functor from $\mf{D}$ to $\mf{Chdv}$.
 In Def. \ref{01162119} and Def. \ref{10201408} we define collections of trajectories associated with any species which encode the dynamical information of the species.
 Experimental settings are introduced in Def. \ref{01161844}, while in Def. \ref{01161922} we define a link between experimental settings, an auxiliary concept in order to express the fundamental equiformity principle in Prp. \ref{01162038}.
 In Def. \ref{01200837} we present the physical interpretation of the data.
 Lemma \ref{01011521} prepares to the main result of this section and one of the entire paper namely \textbf{Thm. \ref{10081910}}.
-There we prove that given any connector $\ms{T}$, a natural transformation between species, then for any experimental setting $\mf{Q}$ of its target species and any function $s$ associated with $\mf{Q}$ and $\ms{T}$, there exists an experimental setting $\ms{T}[\mf{Q},s]$ of its source species, such that $\ms{T}$ is a link from $\mf{Q}$ to $\ms{T}[\mf{Q},s]$, so inducing an equiformity principle.
+There we prove that given any connector $\mr{T}$, a natural transformation between species, then for any experimental setting $\mf{Q}$ of its target species and any function $s$ associated with $\mf{Q}$ and $\mr{T}$, there exists an experimental setting $\mr{T}[\mf{Q},s]$ of its source species, such that $\mr{T}$ is a link from $\mf{Q}$ to $\mr{T}[\mf{Q},s]$, so inducing an equiformity principle.
 With the price of coarsening the equiformity principle to the standard experimental setting of the source species we can eliminate the degeneration in $s$ Thm. \ref{01181342}.
-Finally we establish in the second and third main result that vertical composition of connectors is controvariantly represented as charge composition \textbf{Cor. \ref{10151636}} and that horizontal composition is represented as charge transfer \textbf{Cor. \ref{11200910}}.
-We recall that $\ms{tsa}$ and $\ms{ptls}$ are $\ms{top}-$quasi enriched categories. \begin{definition} $\mf{A}$ is called dynamical pattern, shortly $\mf{dp}$, if $\mf{A}=\lr{\mr{W}}{\upeta}$ where $\mr{W}$ is a $\ms{top}-$quasi enriched category and $\upeta\in\ms{Fct}_{\ms{top}}(\mr{W},\ms{tsa})$.
-Let $\mf{A}=\lr{\mr{W}}{\upeta}$ be a $\mf{dp}$, then we denote $\mr{W}$ by $\mr{G}_{\mf{A}}$, $Mor_{\mr{W}}(x,y)$ by $\mr{G}_{\mf{A}}(x,y)$, for all $x,y\in\mr{W}$, $\upeta$ by $\upsigma_{\mf{A}}$, while the object and morphism maps $\upeta_{o}$ and $\upeta_{m}$ by $\mc{A}_{\mf{A}}$ and $\uptau_{\mf{A}}$ respectively.
-Let $\mf{A}$, $\mf{B}$ and $\mf{C}$ be $\mf{dp}$, define $\un_{\mf{A}}\coloneqq(\un_{\mr{G}_{\mf{A}}},\un_{\upsigma_{\mf{A}}})$ and
+Finally we establish in the second and third main result that vertical composition of connectors is contravariantly represented as charge composition \textbf{Cor. \ref{10151636}} and that horizontal composition is represented as charge transfer \textbf{Cor. \ref{11200910}}.
+We recall that $\mr{tsa}$ and $\mr{ptls}$ are $\mr{top}-$quasi enriched categories. \begin{definition} The set of dynamical patterns $\mf{dp}$ is defined to be the set of the couples $\lr{\mr{W}}{\upeta}$ where $\mr{W}$ is a $\mr{top}-$quasi enriched category and $\upeta\in\mr{Fct}_{\mr{top}}(\mr{W},\mr{tsa})$.
+Let $\mf{A}=\lr{\mr{W}}{\upeta}\in\mf{dp}$, then we denote $\mr{W}$ by $\mr{G}_{\mf{A}}$, $\mr{Mor}_{\mr{W}}(x,y)$ by $\mr{G}_{\mf{A}}(x,y)$, for all $x,y\in\mr{W}$, $\upeta$ by $\upsigma_{\mf{A}}$, while the object and morphism maps $\upeta_{o}$ and $\upeta_{m}$ by $\mc{A}_{\mf{A}}$ and $\uptau_{\mf{A}}$ respectively.
+The elements of $\mf{dp}$ are called dynamical patterns.
+Let $\mf{A},\mf{B},\mf{C}\in\mf{dp}$, define $\un_{\mf{A}}\coloneqq(\un_{\mr{G}_{\mf{A}}},\un_{\upsigma_{\mf{A}}})$ and

 and